 The scholars share an enthusiasm for getting involved and are inquisitive about the experiences that await them at McGill.
 As Little says, “I am excited to study with and learn from the unique people at McGill and I look forward to becoming involved in the numerous opportunities on campus and in the community.”

 Of the 661 past and present Loran Scholars, 137 have attended McGill over the past three decades.
-Five became Rhodes Scholars:
+Four became Rhodes Scholars:

 - Diane de Kerckhove (Loran Scholar ’92)

 - Alexandra Conliffe (W. Garfield Weston Loran Scholar ’99)